Procrastination, Time Blindness & Burnout: The Executive Function Crisis HR Can’t Afford to Ignore in 2026

 Book an initial consultation or inquire about tailored executive function coaching, workplace training, or organizational assessments for your team.

-Let’s make 2026 the year your workplace supports executive function, instead of quietly working against it.
+Let’s make this, the year your workplace actively supports executive function, instead of insidiously working against it.

 Comments